Certified first responder: Thailand

 In the Kingdom of Thailand (Thailand) First Responder is a certification most commonly achieved by local volunteers.
 This certification is referred to as Emergency Medical Responder or EMR.
 EMRs can provide emergency care for vehicle collisions, trauma, CPR, birthing, and other emergencies.
 EMRs must maintain their certification through a foundation, club, association, or government agency.
 The next level of certification in emergency response is Emergency Medical Technician Basic (EMT-B).

 Training for EMR level must be done through an approved training.
 Most provincial hospitals provide training or are directly connected with teaching the training.
 EMR is a 50-hour course.
 The National Institute for Emergency Medicine of Thailand acts as the approving body for Emergency Medical Responder certification and provides the training curriculum.
 Guidelines for EMRs are published in the Emergency Medical Operation Manual for First Responder Units.
 Certification only lasts for two 2 years and requires refresher training to maintain.

 Rescue clubs and ambulance foundations most often serve communities with volunteers to respond to emergencies with ambulances and other rescue resources.
 Most foundations and clubs request volunteers to acquire at least the Emergency Medical Responder level of training.
 Most EMR level units use pickup trucks with elevated caps to respond to emergencies.
 These vehicles usually are marked with the association name and seal along with lighting and sirens.
 Units at this level act as the first arriving responders, and must do much to stabilize the scene for other units, such as Advanced Life Support (ALS), to arrive.
 EMR units often transport patients to medical treatment facilities especially for basic level patients and when ALS units are unavailable.
 EMRs coordinate with firefighters, police, and other medical professionals in emergency situations.

 United Kingdom

-In the United Kingdom, most statutory NHS ambulance services deploy paid first responders who drive dedicated "Rapid Response Vehicles" (RRVs).
+In the United Kingdom, most statutory NHS ambulance services deploy paid first responders who drive dedicated rapid response vehicles.
 These are typically estate cars, MPVs or 4x4s, are liveried with high-visibility ambulance markings, and fitted with blue flashing lights and sirens.
-These vehicles are generally single-crewed, by a Paramedic.
+These vehicles are generally single-crewed, by a paramedic.
 This differs from most ambulances in the UK, which usually have two crew members.